-These trends, seen throughout the pandemic, are welldocumented and continue to offer challenges to the unit which is now well versed in managing two to four major cases per week.
+These trends, seen throughout the pandemic, are well-documented and continue to offer challenges to the unit, which is now well versed in managing two to four major cases per week.

 In addition to high volume, QVH offers a complexity of surgery that is beyond the national standard.
-We have treated a higher number of the largest and most locally invasive tumours (T4 grade tumours) than the UK average and more recently have experienced an increased number of cases with regionally advanced disease (N3, most advanced spread to neck lymph glands).
-This is in addition to performing operations in the salvage setting in nearly a quarter of all cases, where surgery is being repeated or is following chemotherapy or radiotherapy to treat persistent or recurrent disease.

-Additionally, we continue to offer a very high number of free flap reconstructions, which require the transplant of a piece of bone, muscle or skin into the resulting tumour defect and repair of the inflow and outflow blood vessels to allow this transplant to survive.
+We have treated a higher number of the largest and most locally invasive tumours (T4 grade tumours) than compared to the UK average and more recently have experienced an increased number of cases with regionally advanced disease (N3, most advanced spread to neck lymph glands).
+This is on the background of performing operations in the salvage setting in nearly a quarter of all cases, where surgery is being repeated or is following chemo radiotherapy to treat persistent or recurrent disease.
+Additionally we continue to offer a very high number of free flap reconstructions, which require the transplant of a piece of bone, muscle or skin into the resulting tumour defect and repair of the inflow and outflow blood vessels to allow this transplant to survive.
 Each cancer operation requiring free flap reconstruction takes between 8-16 hours to perform and is dependent on expert post-operative care for 5-14 days.
-In 2021 we performed 60 free flaps, including fibula, iliac crest, medial sural artery perforator, latissimus dorsi, radial forearm and anterolateral thigh flaps.
+In 2021 we performed sixty free flaps, including fibula, iliac crest, medial sural artery perforator, latissimus dorsi, radial forearm and anterolateral thigh flaps.

 Despite our high volume, the outcomes for our patients remain excellent.
-Our 30-day readmission rate is 1.7%, survival within 30 days is 99.2% which is equal to the highest performing units in the country, and our mean length of stay is lower than the national average at 12.9 days for major cases.
-For reconstruction, the introduction of a bi-monthly reconstructive multidisciplinary team and the continued expert efforts of our critical care unit and head and neck ward staff have resulted in free flap survival being the highest yet recorded in our service at 96.7%.
+Our 30-day readmission rate is 1.7%, survival within 30 days is 99.2%, which is equivalent to the highest performing units in the country and our mean length of stay is lower than the national average at 12.9 days for major cases.
+Regarding reconstruction, the introduction of a bi-monthly Reconstructive MDT and the continued expert efforts of our CCU and Head and Neck Ward staff have resulted in free flap survival being the highest yet recorded in our service at 96.7%.
 We continue to offer highly complex variations of standard free flap reconstructions, involving combinations of bone, muscle and skin, to best serve our patients both functionally and aesthetically.
 Included within this is a move towards more nerve transfers and vascularised nerve reconstructions for our patients undergoing facial nerve sacrifice, allowing restoration of function of the face with time.

-Many of the excellent outcomes achieved over the last year have been boosted by the ever- improving, dedicated, dynamic and expert head and neck unit developed and introduced during 2020/21.
-The unit offers world-class expertise in head and neck care.
-It has grown form strength to strength and, if not for occasional staffing challenges due to staff sickness during Covid-19, the unit could be a global flagship for exemplary head and neck oncology care.
+Many of the excellent outcomes achieved over the last year have been boosted by the everimproving, dedicated, dynamic and expert Head and Neck Unit developed and introduced during COVID 2020/2021.
+The unit offers world-class and expertise head and neck care.
+It has grown form strength-to-strength and if not for occasional staffing challenges due to sickness in the Trust, the unit could be a global flagship example of exemplary head and neck oncology care.
 We would hope that as we learn to live with Covid-19, this challenge will be resolved.

 Outside of clinical activity, the team as a whole continues to provide an academic contribution to national and worldwide research and literature.
 This year we have been actively involved in recruiting to the national SAVER trial for precancerous lesions.
-In collaboration with other centres, the QVH maxillofacial team is in the process of presenting and publishing work on centralising pathology services for oral cavity sentinel node biopsy to improve national access to this treatment.
-Additionally, a multi-centre, retrospective cohort study is underway investigating the features of adenoid cystic carcinoma of the head and neck, which promises to provide the largest such cohort published.
+In collaboration with multiple centres, the QVH Maxillofacial Team is in the process of presenting and publishing work on centralising pathology services for oral cavity sentinel node biopsy to improve access to this treatment nationally.
+Additionally, a multi-centre, retrospective cohort study is underway investigating the features of Adenoid Cystic Carcinoma of the Head and Neck, which promises to provide the largest such cohort published.
 A plethora of additional smaller studies in parotid imaging, mandibular reconstruction and the use of intra-parotid Botox before major cancer resection are also underway.